dedoai/ddai-ms-merchant/README.md

 1. Install dependencies `yarn install`
 2. Make sure the Mongo DB is running (see docker command section below)
 3. Run `yarn start`

+## MongoDB database

+Running a MongoDB container:

+`docker run -d -p 127.0.0.1:27017:27017 --name mongodb -v $HOME/mongo_merchant_db_data:/data/db mongo:latest`

+Data will be persistent, stored in the server `/home/<user>/mongo_merchant_db_data` directory.
+The MongoDB server will have no auth, but bind to 127.0.0.1 so it won't be accessible from a remote client.

+If for any reason the DB must be accessed remotely (for example by a MongoDB client), you can install and use the `socat` tool: `socat TCP-LISTEN:27017,fork,bind=104.131.162.155 TCP:localhost:27017` that will redirect public iface traffic on port 27017 to localhost:27017 (MongoDB running).

+You can make sure the container is running executing `docker ps`.
+Or check the container logs with `docker logs -f <container_id>`

 ### Server API